-Despite the rapid growth of DevOps practices throughout various industries, there still seems to be a fair amount of trepidation, particularly among security practitioners and auditors.
-One of the first concerns that pops up is a blurted out “You can’t do DevOps here!
+Despite the rapid growth of DevSecOps practices throughout various industries, there still seems to be a fair amount of trepidation, particularly among security practitioners and auditors.
+One of the first concerns that pops up is a blurted out “You can’t do DevSecOps here!
 It violates separation of duties!”
-Interestingly, this assertion is generally incorrect and derives from a general misunderstanding about DevOps, automation, and the continuous integration/deployment (CI/CD) pipeline.
+Interestingly, this assertion is generally incorrect and derives from a general misunderstanding about DevSecOps, automation, and the continuous integration/deployment (CI/CD) pipeline.

 What is “Separation of Duties”?

 First, it may helpful to understand what “separation of duties” (aka SoD or “segregation of duties”) is and what purpose it serves.
-You can read various write-ups defining SoD from Wikipedia, SANS, and the AICPA.
-SoD is an internal control intended to reduce the incidence of errors and fraud in a system.
+You can read various write-ups defining separation of duties from Wikipedia, SANS, and the AICPA.
+Separation of duties is an internal control intended to reduce the incidence of errors and fraud in a system.
 At base, the belief is that having 2 or more people involved in creating and reviewing changes (whether to code or configs) is a net positive.
 I like the AICPA’s definition:

 “The principle of SOD is based on shared responsibilities of a key process that disperses the critical functions of that process to more than one person or department.
 Without this separation in key processes, fraud and error risks are far less manageable.”

-I don’t think anybody would argue that having an extra set of eyes on various system changes is helpful and generally a Good Thing (TM).
-However, there’s an obvious glaring hole in SoD, which is that it doesn’t (and cannot) account for collusion.
+In general, having an extra set of eyes on various system changes is helpful.
+However, there’s an obvious glaring hole in separation of duties, which is that it doesn’t (and cannot) account for collusion.
 So, in smaller team environments, it’s still possible to have errors and fraud survive to production, despite the internal control being in place.
-This is readily acknowledged in literature.

-It’s important to understand the core value proposition represented by this internal control, because it will enable you to explain to auditors how you are still achieving these objectives in DevOps and CI/CD.
+It’s important to understand the core value proposition represented by this internal control, because it will enable you to explain to auditors how automation still supports the goals of CI/CD and audit.

 Myth 1: DevOps + CI/CD Means Pushing Straight to Production

-First and foremost, if you drill into concerns about meeting SoD requirements in DevOps, you’ll often find that security and audit peeps are misinformed.
-There is a misimpression that having a CI/CD pipeline in place means developers are pushing code straight from their IDE to production with no oversight, testing, etc. Ironically, nothing could be farther from the truth.
-In fact, it’s still relatively uncommon today for the CI/CD pipeline to be fully automated end-to-end.
+First and foremost, if you drill into concerns about meeting separation of duties requirements in DevSecOps, you’ll often find that security and audit people are likely misinformed.
+There is a misimpression that having a CI/CD pipeline in place means developers are pushing code straight from their IDE to production with no oversight or testing.
+Ironically, nothing could be farther from the truth.
+In fact, most organizations with a CI/CD pipeline do not have a fully automated system without human intervention.
 Moreover, in most organizations it’s exceedingly rare to have only 1 person managing everything from dev to test to ops and deployment.
-All but the smallest startups will typically have at least 1-2 devs to code and an ops person to handle environment management (and deployment).
+All but the smallest startups will typically have at least 1-2 engineers to code and an ops person to handle environment management (and deployment).

-Myth 2: SoD Is Effective At Stopping Fraud and Errors
+Myth 2: Separation of duties Is Effective At Stopping Fraud and Errors

-One thing we know beyond a reasonable doubt is that errors in systems continue to occur, exist, and persist, no matter how much SoD is in place (or testing, or oversight, or QA time, etc, etc, etc).
-As for fraud, I personally believe DevOps and CI/CD makes it easier to detect fraud, not to mention it greatly reduces the cost of rolling back changes (“fail fast, recover fast, learn faster”).
+One thing we know beyond a reasonable doubt is that errors in systems continue to occur no matter how much separation of duties is in place.
+As for fraud, DevSecOps and CI/CD makes it easier to detect fraud.
 As such, while having an extra set of eyes absolutely *is beneficial* for reducing errors, there will always be a point of diminishing returns.
-Moreover, humans cannot achieve the velocity necessary to keep up with the pace of business in this modern, cloudy, sometimes serverless world.
+Moreover, humans cannot achieve the velocity necessary to keep up with the modern pace of business.

-In closing, I want to highlight that conflicts like the one described here between DevOps initiatives and security or audit can be reasonably addressed, but only if all parties are willing to have open, respectful, and mindful conversations.
+In closing, we highlight that conflicts like the one described here between DevSecOps initiatives and security or audit can be reasonably addressed, but only if all parties are willing to have open, respectful, and mindful conversations.
 Our Lean Security approach puts a strong emphasis on creating these conditions, which helps elevate the level of professionalism across organizations while improving efficiency, effectiveness, and security.
 We’re pretty excited about applying our insights on improving business management and organizational culture applying lessons learned from Lean, DevOps, TDD, and more.
-Lean Security: It’s not just what we do; it’s who we are.